prixladi/xq/README.md

 ### Supported features

 Supported features can be seen in the examples below.
 More exhaustive documentation is currently in progress.
 Right now you can check source code directly if you need specific.
-Parsing of the XQuery can be found in the [Parser file](Lib/XqParser.hs) and usage in querying XML can be found in the [Runner file](Lib/XqRunner.hs).
+Parsing of the XQuery can be found in the [parser file](lib/XqParser.hs) and usage in querying XML can be found in the [runner file](lib/XqRunner.hs).

 ### Examples